 - 'zoho.emaild' is the deluge variable.

-Username and emailid of the admin user is available as zoho variables in all the applications created using Zoho Creator.
-The variable zoho.adminuser returns the username of the application owner and the variable zoho.adminuserid returns the emailid of the application owner.
+The variable zoho.adminuser returns the username of the application owner.
+The variable zoho.adminuserid returns the email address of the application owner.
 These variables can be used in scripting to write logic based on the user viewing your application.
-For example, you can make sure that certain views can be accessed only by the admin user (application owner) by adding the following criteria to your view:
+For example, you can make sure that certain reports can be accessed only by the admin user (application owner) by adding the following criteria to your report:

 show all rows from <form_name> [<email_field_name>l == zoho.adminuserid]

 The variable zoho.appname returns the name of the current application.
 This variable can be used in scripting to refer to the current application name, instead of actually specifying the application name.
-For example, to specify the url in the Open URL Deluge task as, http://creator.zoho.com/<admin-User>/<application-name>/
+For example:

-The variable zoho.ipaddress returns the ipaddress of the current user.
+The variable zoho.ipaddress returns the public IP address of the current user.

-The variable zoho.appuri will provide the application details in the format - <userName/applicationName/formName...> This is useful for specifying the application URL in openurl statements or while constructing a file download link.
+The variable zoho.appuri returns the application details in the format - /<admin_username>/<application_link_name>/.
+You may find this useful while mentioning your app's URL in tasks like open URL or while constructing a file download link.